open-socialism/open-socialism-site/introduction.md

 They are also made up of medium sized business owners.
 There are those who provide services to the companies of the ruling class (that are cheaper and better value than those that came before) and thus assist them for a portion of their wealth and power.
 Although, there are entrepreneurs who sometimes create businesses that service the middle or working class which largely sit outside the class based system in that they don't serve the ruling class, unless they become rich enough to exert political influence for their gain and become a member of the ruling class.

-There are also skilled laborers who work for the ruling class, or companies that server the ruling class.
+There are also skilled laborers who work for the ruling class, or companies that serve the ruling class.
 They in return for their service (creating more wealth for the ruling class) get a portion of the wealth they create, which due to the huge amount of wealth the ruling class has can be sizable depending on the supply and demand equation and their skill.

 #### The Working Class